Natural number addition

 However, decimal cannot natively handle

-Many different nested intervals have the same limit, e.g. vs , need limit-distance-vanish system quotient. let
+Many different nested intervals of have the same limit, e.g. vs , which requires a limit-distance-vanish quotient.

-let and , limit-distance-vanish relation (alias Cauchy convergence)
+let . let and , define the limit-distance-vanish equivalence relation (alias Cauchy convergence) for :=

-A rational number interval is a subset with property order uninterrupted
+A rational interval is a subset with the property that the order is uninterrupted.

 From an operational simplicity perspective, Dedekind-cut should be used.
 "Operational simplicity" means